pedrojfb99/Interpretable-Recognition-System/README.md

 descriptions of: 1) the eyebrows (shape); 2) the eyelids (shape); 3) the iris (color) and
 4) the skin (color and texture).

-**Figure 2** : **Schematic perspective of a the framework designed for this work proposal:** Generative Adversarial Network-based solution for developing interpretable periocular recognition systems.
-A generator **G** receives human- understandable descriptions of a biometric sample and is responsible for generating synthetic samples that accord such descriptions.
-The discriminator **D** analyzes pairs of biometric samples and human-understandable descriptions and should discriminate between the genuine samples with according descriptions and the remaining types of data (either synthetic samples or genuine samples with wrong descriptions).